tonioloewald/Foldermark/nodejs/README.md

 * All content is served *statically*
 * Streaming (nodejs) all content is automagically streamed where appropriate
 * **TODO**: **Edit your site online** effortlessly (even on mobile devices)
-* **TODO**: inheritance
+* Inheritance. **TODO**: stop-inherit and overriding inheritance.
-* **TODO**: detect file changes outside foldermark's purview and update internal indices automagically (changes are now being detected with chokidar, but changes are not yet being made).
+* Detect file changes outside foldermark's purview and **TODO**: update internal indices automagically (changes are now being detected with chokidar, but corresponding adjustments to the nav_tree are not being made yet).

 Setup
 -----